foroozandehgroup/nmrpoise/docs/running.rst

    :align: center

 The best value(s) will automatically be stored in the corresponding parameter so that any subsequent acquisition will use the optimised parameters.
+Don't forget that for this particular optimisation, you will have to divide the optimised value by 4 to get back the 90° pulse.

 Parsing the log
 ===============